 It is the covered member's responsibility to ensure that all covered individuals receive COBRA continuation information properly and efficiently.
-It is the covered member's obligation to notify his/her personnel or payroll office of any address change as soon as possible.
+It is the covered member's obligation to notify their employing agency's benefits office for active employees, or in the case of a retiree to the Retiree Health Insurance Unit of the Healthcare Policy & Benefit Services Division. of any address change as soon as possible.
 Failure to do so may result in delayed notification or a loss of continuation coverage options.